almostearthling/when-command/README.md

 The [documentation](support/docs/main.md) is still underway, and the features are reduced compared to recent releases of the old version of **When**.
 However the structure of this new version is modular, and the design of **whenever** allows for the maximum flexibility in term of definitions of tasks, conditions, and events, so that new types of _usable_ events can be defined along with the forms to edit them easily and write a well-formed configuration file.

 For the moment this version of **When** is not much more than a proof-of-concept.
-Still, the application may show a lot of problems due to lack of targeted exception handling, and genericity of checks on correctness of values entered via the UI.
-The UI itself is far from being really usable: reactions to common gestures such as double clicks are not respected and sometimes inconsistently handled, and some usual graphic elements (pop-up boxes, buttons, and so on) are still incomplete and not consistent with the rest of the application.
-Graphic widgets, which are sometimes helpful within the forms, are for now either primitive or absent.
+Still, the application may show problems due to lack of targeted exception handling, and genericity of checks on correctness of values provided via the UI.
+The UI itself is far from being effective: the semantic of common gestures such as double clicks is not always respected, and some usual graphic elements (pop-up boxes, buttons, and so on) are still incomplete and not consistent with the rest of the application.
+Graphic widgets, which are sometimes helpful within the forms, are for now either rudimental or absent.

 ## Usage